neomjs/benchmarks/README.md

 Our goal is to create a fair, transparent, and community-driven environment for comparing different architectural approaches to front-end development.
 We aim to explore questions like:

 - How do different frameworks maintain UI fluidity (e.g., 60 FPS) while processing thousands of real-time updates?
-- What are the performance trade-offs between main-thread, worker-based, and server-side rendering architectures in complex, interactive applications?
+- What are the performance trade-offs between main-thread and worker-based architectures in complex, interactive applications?

 We are committed to using established best practices for each framework to ensure the comparisons are meaningful and accurate.

+## Documentation

+-   **[Benchmark Methodology](./METHODOLOGY.md)**: Explains the "why" behind our benchmark design, including our "Time to Valid State" and "High-Fidelity Scroll Measurement" concepts.
+-   **[Reproducing the Benchmarks](./REPRODUCIBILITY.md)**: Provides clear, step-by-step instructions on how to clone the repo, install dependencies, and run the benchmarks yourself.

 ## Call for Contributions